VirtualBrainLab/vbl-docs/source/02_traj_planner/02_tp_alignment.md

 ## Linear stereotaxic transforms

 We know for sure that the CCF atlas is stretched along the DV axis (`in vivo = 0.952 * CCF`) and squashed on the AP axis (`in vivo = 1.087 * CCF`).
-You can use the **Stereotaxic coordinates** setting to output coordinates that have been corrected for these differences.
+In the **Atlas** settings panel you can choose a coordinate transform to implement these changes.
+By default, we enable the **Needles Transform** which stretches/squashes the brain as described above and sets the (0,0,0) coordinate to Bregma.

 Note that there also appears to be a rotation in the lamda-bregma angle of about 7 degrees (CCF is pitched forward), we are not yet accounting for this.